The Ó Dubhda Name

 II.
 Why so many spellings

 The ear, not the eye.
 When Gaelic families met English-speaking clerks and record-keepers, names were written down as they sounded.
-The soft Irish bh — close to a whispered v, often silent — had no tidy English equivalent.
+The soft Irish bh, close to a whispered v and often silent, had no tidy English equivalent.
 Scribes replaced it with w, with d, or dropped it entirely.
 Dubhda became Dowda, then Dowd.

 Political pressure.
 Under English rule, Irish families often dropped the Ó prefix to appear more “English” and avoid discrimination.
 Some did so willingly; others had it dropped for them by officials who dismissed Gaelic forms as improper.
 Over time whole branches carried the shorter version, while others proudly kept the O’.